 Deliciously soft, these Filipino Bread Rolls (Pandesal) will surely become a regular in your home too!
-They’re so easy to make, the hard part is waiting for the proofing.
+They’re so easy to make; the hard part is waiting for the proofing of the dough.
 But trust me, it’s all worth it!

 Using a large bowl, combine all the flour, salt, and sugar.
 Mix evenly (photo 2).

-Once the yeast mixture is ready, combine it with the remaining milk, eggs, and vegetable oil in the stand mixer bowl (photo 3).
+Once the yeast mixture is ready, combine the remaining milk, eggs, yeast mixture, and vegetable oil in the stand mixer bowl (photo 3).

-Add half of the dry ingredients and mix using the dough hook of the stand mixer (photo 4).
+Add half of the dry ingredients and mix using the stand mixer’s dough hook (photo 4).

-Form each portion into a ball and roll on breadcrumbs (photo 8).
+Form each portion into a ball and roll-on breadcrumbs (photo 7).

-Place the tray in the oven for about 20 minutes, or until the pandesal has turned golden.
+Place the tray in the oven for about 20 minutes, or until the rolls have turned golden.